 MisSa never stopped at a closed door – and there where plenty.
 She is a master of using the ‘back entrance’ to secure a booking.
 She often just walked un-invited right into a gig demanding to be let on stage to show off her skills to then get booked as a regular.
 Again and again there where set backs.
 Like her winning the Sexual Freedom Award (awarded out of competition 2015) where the representatives apparently ‘forgot to call her on stage’ during the ceremony so she received the award plus prize money later that night on a train station.

 MisSa says: “People where either scared of me or reduced me to an exotic amazon.
 For a while i played the ‘Grace Jones’ of London’s Underground’ called myself experimental dancer and ticked all the boxes for the predominantly white night club audiences.
 But soon i got bored of being the animal in a cage.
 I had big dreams.
-And as a woman with big dreams i had to stop kneeling down for patriarchy or racism.
+And as a woman with big dreams i had to stop kneeling down.
 So i broke out to fly.
 Once out not even the sky was the limit.
 I was ready to ‘tear things up’ and opt for change.
 I stopped trying to fit in and this was the moment where things really started to happen.
-But becoming a Sword Swallower changed the game.
-Suddenly there was a responsibility attached to being black and doing something so outstanding.
-I had realised that this fight was much bigger then my own dream of being a performer.
+Becoming a Sword Swallower really changed my game.
+Putting my head down to learn something so dangerous was very rewarding.
+The skill transformed my dancer life and i developed into an elevated artist.
+The international bookings flooded in and suddenly i had a real platform to play on.
+But besides reaching the high ends there is also a responsibility attached to being black and doing something so outstanding.
+I had realised that this fight was much bigger then just my own dream of being a performer.
 It’s a fight for Black Female Empowerment, Respect and Equal Treatment in show biz!”

 Since Female Performers of Colour are still critically underrepresented in international Theatres MisSa has dedicated her work towards creating more visibility around POC.
 She is actively looking to bring her work to places where Black Performance Art hasn’t been supported yet or into productions that are known for booking predominantly white.
 Her mission is to educate about and eliminate colourism and open new doors for POC.